TMJ Treatment Valley Park, MO

 Get Started with TMJ Treatment in Valley Park, MO at Axes Physical Therapy

 If you’re struggling with jaw pain or suspect you may have Temporomandibular Joint Dysfunction (TMD), the team at Axes Physical Therapy is here to help with a free injury screening.
-Our personalized, patient-centered approach to TMJ treatment in Valley Park, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
-You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.
+With a customized, patient-first approach to TMJ treatment in Valley Park, MO, we offer effective solutions to relieve pain, enhance jaw function, and improve quality of life.
+We offer Temporomandibular Joint Dysfunction therapy at our Ballwin location.

 Services Offered